frida/frida-website/docs/javascript-api.md

 ## Interceptor

++   `Interceptor.attach(target, callbacks)`: intercept calls to function at `target`.
+This is a `NativePointer` specifying the address of the function you would like to intercept calls to.
+Note that on 32-bit ARM that address must have its least significant bit set to 0 for ARM functions, and 1 for Thumb functions.
+Frida takes care of this detail for you if you got the address from a Frida API (for example `Module.findExportByName()`).

-+   `Interceptor.attach(target, callbacks)`: intercept calls to function at `target`, where `callbacks` is an object containing one or more of:
+    The `callbacks` argument is an object containing one or more of:

     -   `onEnter: function onEnter(args)`: callback function given one argument `args` that can be used to read or write arguments as an array of